cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 ```

 The result is almost expected by now.
 Again the concurrent case produces a wrong result and has some
-more calls to `updateValueFactory` than required - to rinse and repeat: because multiple threads have
+more invocations of `updateValueFactory` - to rinse and repeat: because multiple threads have
-attempted to update the value concurrently and called `updateValueFactory` for each retry.
+attempted to update the value concurrently and invoked `updateValueFactory` for each retry.

 Why does this not work?
-Because the lock _inside_ the `updateValueFactory` can not prevent it
+Because the lock _inside_ `updateValueFactory` can not prevent it
 from running multiple times for the same `AddOrUpdate()` call.
 It could protect some sort of
+invariant inside the `MutableData` instance (because it prevents executing two or more
-invariant inside the `MutableData` instance, but cannot help otherwise.
+`updateValueFactory` at the same time), but cannot help otherwise.

 ### Making it work